reimagined/resolve/new-readme.md

 * [**todo-two-levels**](https://github.com/reimagined/resolve/tree/master/examples/todo-two-levels)

     This example demonstrates how to work with view-models in the **all events subscribtion** case.
-Learn more about this case in the [View Model](https://github.com/reimagined/resolve/blob/master/docs/View%20Model.md) article. <!-- No info there -->
+Learn more about this case in the [View Model](https://github.com/reimagined/resolve/blob/master/docs/View%20Model.md) article.

 <p align="center"><img src="https://github.com/reimagined/resolve/blob/feature/new_readme/readme-todo-two-levels-example.png"></p>